-On June 30, 2005, the Stipulating Parties entered a Stipulated Judgment ("Stipulation") in the case, which was approved by the Court on August 3, 2005.
-The Stipulation divides the SMGB into three separate management sub-areas: the NCMA, NMMA, and the SMVMA.
-The Stipulation contains specific provisions with regard to rights to use groundwater, development of groundwater monitoring programs, and development of plans and programs to respond to Potentially Severe and Severe Water Shortage Conditions.
+On June 30, 2005, the Stipulating Parties entered a Stipulated Judgment (Stipulation) in the case, which was approved by the Court on August 3, 2005.
+The Stipulation divides the SMGB into three separate management areas: the NCMA, NMMA, and the SMVMA.
+The Stipulation contains specific provisions with regard to rights to use groundwater, development of a Monitoring Program, development a Water Shortage Conditions and Response Plan and a Well Management Plan, the construction of the Nipomo Supplemental Water Project to convey Supplemental Water, and the formation of three management area technical groups to administer these provisions.

 The TG was formed pursuant to a requirement contained in the Stipulation.
-Sections IV D (All Management Areas) and Section VI (C) (NMMA) contained in the Stipulation were independently adopted by the Court in the Judgment After Trial (herein "Judgment").
-The Judgment is dated January 25, 2008, and was entered and served on all parties on February 7, 2008.
-It is noted that pursuant to paragraph 5 of the Judgment, the TG retains the right to seek a Court Order requiring non-stipulating parties to monitor their well production, maintain records thereof, and make the data available to the Court or the Court's designee.
-The compilation and evaluation of existing data, and the aggregation of additional data, are ongoing processes.
-Given its limited budget and resources, the TG has focused its efforts on the evaluation of readily accessible data.
+Sections IV D (All Management Areas) and Section VI (C) (NMMA) contained in the Stipulation were independently adopted by the Court in the Judgment After Trial.
+The Judgment is dated January 25, 2008, and was entered and served on all parties on February 7, 2008 (Judgment, 2008).
+Pursuant to paragraph 5 of the Judgment, the TG retains the right to seek a Court Order requiring non-stipulating parties to monitor their well production, maintain records thereof, and make the data available to the Court or the Court's designee.
+The compilation and evaluation of existing data, and the aggregation of additional data, are ongoing processes constrained by limited budget and resources.
+The TG has focused its efforts on the evaluation of readily accessible data.
 The TG does intend to slowly integrate into its assessment new data that may be collected from stipulating parties and other sources that were not previously compiled as part of the database existing in 2008.
-In November 2017 the Court's current presiding judge was given a day-long ground- and aerial-based tour of the SMGB, which was planned in the months leading up to November 2017.
+In November 2017 the Court's current presiding judge was given a daylong ground- and aerial-based tour of the SMGB, which was planned in the months leading up to November 2017.